Willy Adames Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.33).

-- Pirates pitchers combine to give up the fewest home runs in baseball (78 total, one per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (80 total, one per game).

-- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
-He's put together a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.
+- The Pirates will send Hill (7-7) to the mound to make his 17th start of the season.
+He is 7-7 with a 4.55 ERA and 80 strikeouts through 89 2/3 innings pitched.

-- In his last outing on Sunday against the Miami Marlins, the righty tossed seven innings, allowing one earned run while surrendering six hits.
+- In his most recent time out on Tuesday, the left-hander went six innings against the San Diego Padres, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.